Serotonin Syndrome

 Diagnosing serotonin syndrome

 There is no test for serotonin syndrome.
-Your provider will give you a physical exam.
+Your doctor will give you a physical exam.
 They will ask questions about the medicines you take.
 Tell them:

 Treatment for serotonin syndrome

-Treatment will depend on how severe your symptoms are.
+Treatment will depend on how bad your symptoms are.
 For mild symptoms, you may just need to stop taking certain medicines.
-For more severe symptoms, you may need extra oxygen or IV (intravenous) fluids.
-You may need to stay one or more nights in the hospital.
+For more severe symptoms, you may need extra oxygen or I.V. (intravenous) fluids.
+You may need to stay 1 or more nights in the hospital.
 You may be given medicine to lower the amount of serotonin your body makes.

 Possible complications of serotonin syndrome